Donations sought, and given, online this Ramadan

 Moulana Abdul Rasheed Dawoodi, head of the Tehreek E Soutul Awliya, an organisation that runs hundreds of Islamic institutions, has also asked people to pay their donations online.
 People have been asked to pay directly into specified bank account numbers.

-Mufti Rehmatullah Qasmi, head of the Darul Uloom Rahimiya in Bandipora, told Kashmir Reader that “every dimension of our lives has been affected by this pandemic.”
+Mufti Rehmatullah Qasmi, head of the Darul Uloom Rehimiyaa in Bandipora, told Kashmir Reader that “every dimension of our lives has been affected by this pandemic.”

 “We, too, have asked people to pay donations online this Ramadan.
 Our bank account numbers are known to everyone,” he said.